Dreamail/supergfxctl/README.md

 3. `vfio_save` <bool> : save vfio state in mode (so it sticks between boots)
 4. `compute_save` <bool> : save compute state in mode (so it sticks between boots)
 5. `always_reboot` <bool> : always require a reboot to change modes (helps some laptops)
+6. `no_logind` <bool> : don't use logind to see if all sessions are logged out and therefore safe to change mode.
+This will be useful for people not using a login manager.
+Ignored if `always_reboot` is set.
+7. `logout_timeout_s` <u64> : the timeout in seconds to wait for all user graphical sessions to end.
+Default is 3 minutes, 0 = infinite.
+Ignored if `no_logind` or `always_reboot` is set.

 #### Graphics switching notes